vanutp/tgbridge/README.md

 - Supports achievements & death messages from any mod out of the box
 - Supports Telegram topics (bot will work only in its dedicated topic)
 - `/list` command in Telegram will print the list of currently online players
-- If you have BlueMap and Xaero's Minimap/World Map installed, you can set the `messages.bluemapUrl` option to be able to view shared waypoints from Telegram on the BlueMap
 - If you don't want every Minecraft message to be forwarded, you can set the `messages.requirePrefixInMinecraft` option to your desired prefix (for example `!`).
 Only messages starting with that prefix will be forwarded.
 - If you do want every message to be forwarded, but don't like that tons of messages are sent in the Telegram chat,